Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Impact of Ponzi schemes

 \section{Impact of Ponzi schemes}

-In~\Cref{fig:ponzi-stats} we draw some general statistics about all the \totPonzi schemes obtained from our collection phase.
-Full data about the collected Ponzi schemes, including their unique addresses, are reported online at~\googledrive. \Cref{fig:ponziTopTen} shows the first 10 contracts in our list, ordered by total amount of invested ether.
+In~\Cref{fig:ponzi-stats} we draw some general statistics about all the \totPonzi contracts in our collection, and we give details about the first 10 contracts in our list, ordered by total amount of invested ether.
+Full data about the collected Ponzi schemes, including their unique addresses, are reported online at~\urldataset.

-The leftmost column in~\Cref{fig:ponzi-stats} contains the kind of contracts: \emph{public} are those collected through the methodology in~\Cref{sec:methodology:solidity}, while \emph{hidden} contracts have been collected using the technique described in~\Cref{sec:methodology:evm}.
-The second column contains the number of schemes of the given kind.
-The other columns report the number of incoming and outcoming transactions, and the overall transferred value, both in \ether and in \USD (rounded to an integer).
-To convert the amount of each transaction to \USD, we use the average exchange rate on the day of the transaction, obtained from~\href{https://etherchain.org}{\code{etherchain.org}} \footnote{Source: \href{https://etherchain.org/api/statistics/price}{\code{etherchain.org/api/statistics/price}}}.
-Note that the value transferred through a transaction has a different meaning, according to whether the transaction is external or internal: \begin{itemize}
+The columns in~\Cref{fig:ponzi-stats} contain the number of incoming and outcoming transactions, and the overall transferred value, both in \ether and in \USD (rounded to an integer).
+To convert the amount of each transaction to \USD, we use the average exchange rate on the day of the transaction, obtained from~\href{https://etherscan.io}{\code{etherscan.io}} \footnote{Source: \url{https://etherscan.io/chart/etherprice}}.
+The value transferred through a transaction has a different meaning, according to whether the transaction is external or internal: \begin{itemize}

-\item external transactions are created by users, to invoke contract functions.
+\item \emph{external} transactions are created by users to invoke contract functions.
 These transactions can transfer some ether from a user to the called contract.
-Hence, this amount of ether is part of the ``incoming'' value of the contract.
+Hence, this amount of ether is part of the \emph{inflow} of the contract (\ie, its incoming ether).

-\item internal transactions are triggered by the execution of some external transactions.
-The actual meaning of an an internal transaction related to a Ponzi scheme depends on its fields ``from'' an ``to''.
-If the ``from'' address is the one of the contract under observation, then the value transferred by the transaction constitutes the outgoing payout from the scheme (possibly, part of this payout goes to contract owner).
-Instead, if the ``from'' address is that of another contract, then the transaction sends money from that contract to the one under observation (which is referred in the ``to'' field of the transaction).
-This may happen because, instead of sending her money directly to a Ponzi scheme, a user exploits another contract (typically, a wallet contract).
+\item \emph{internal} transactions are of two kinds: the ones sent \emph{to} the contract under observation, and the ones sent \emph{from} it.
+The first case happens when, instead of sending her money directly to a Ponzi scheme, a user goes through another contract (typically, a wallet contract): hence the amount linked to the transaction is part of the \emph{inflow} of the contract.
+The second case happens when the contract sends a payout to some user: in this case, the transaction amount is part of the \emph{outflow} of the contract.

 \end{itemize}